upper waypoint

 Oakland Mayor Barbara Lee speaks on her support for California Senate Bill 63 at a press conference at Embarcadero Plaza in San Francisco on Jan.
 23, 2026.
 (Tâm Vũ/KQED)

-Measure E, proposed by a coalition of city labor unions, is meant to bolster crime prevention, emergency response and homelessness resources.
-If it fails, Lee said, Oakland’s city services could further deteriorate.
+The failure of Measure E, proposed by a coalition of city labor unions to bolster crime prevention, emergency response and homelessness resources, is likely to kill many of the mayor’s budget aspirations amid a significant shortfall.

 “I am less than one year in office, and it’s crystal clear to me that we as a city do lack the resources to provide the basic services that residents need and deserve,” Lee said during a press conference announcing her 2026 budget plan last month.